 After 10 days, if the first person to become ill feels better and no longer has symptoms other than cough or loss of sense of smell/taste they can return to their normal routine.

-If you live with others, then everyone else in the household who remains well should end their isolation after 14 days.
-This 14-day period starts from the day the first person in the household became ill.
-People in the household who remain well after 14 days are unlikely to be infectious.
+If you live with others, then everyone else in the household who remains well should end their isolation after 10 days.
+This 10-day period starts from the day the first person in the household became ill.
+People in the household who remain well after 10 days are unlikely to be infectious.

-At the end of the 14-day period, anyone in the household who has not become unwell can return to their normal routine.
+At the end of the 10-day period, anyone in the household who has not become unwell can return to their normal routine.

 If any person in the household with COVID-19 symptoms has not had any signs of improvement and has not already sought medical advice, they should use the NHS 111 online COVID-19 service.
 If they do not have internet access, they should call NHS 111.
 For a medical emergency, they should dial 999.

 A cough or anosmia (a loss of, or change, in the sense of taste or smell), may persist for several weeks in some people, despite the infection having cleared.
 A persistent cough or anosmia does not mean someone must continue to self-isolate for more than 10 days.

 To access the full document use the following link-